raphaelln/movie-ratings/README.md

 - Change the insight database to redis.
 - Support to a log monitoring, could also be streaming by flume.
 - Try to build the pipeline with kafka.
-- Create a cluster of nodes on spark.
+- Create a cluster of spark nodes.
+- Select the insights to compute, all incoming events will trigger the compute of all insights, but for an event with an association of a movie and a genre some insights will not be effected.
+- Better exception handler.
+- Some memory leaks was faced on the flume container, further investigation will be necessary.